 - Mobile: Reps can use the dashboard from anywhere and anytime.

-- Automated workflows: Sales reps can automate workflows simply with a click and drag.
+- Automated workflows: Sales reps can automate workflows in Salesforce simply with a click and drag.

 - Management: Reps can easily manage contacts, opportunities, and leads through the dashboard.